Purple Haze: Lyrics and interpretation

 In interviews, Hendrix usually gave different answers about the development of the song's lyrics.
 Biographer Harry Shapiro points out that "Purple Haze" is most likely "a pot-pourri of ideas" which Hendrix developed over time.
 As a fan of science fiction, he frequently incorporated its imagery in his songwriting.
 Hendrix read Night of Light, a 1966 novel by Philip José Farmer, that expanded on a short story published in 1957.
 In the story set on a distant planet, sunspots produce a "purplish haze" which has a disorienting effect on the inhabitants.
-The phrase “purple haze” also appears in Ayn Rand’s 1943 novel The Fountainhead (Part 2, Chapter 14), and even earlier in Charles Dickens’s 1861 novel Great Expectations (Chapter 54), although it is unknown whether Hendrix had read these and was influenced by them.
+The phrase “purple haze” also appears in Ayn Rand’s 1943 novel The Fountainhead (Part 2, Chapter 14), and even earlier in Charles Dickens’ 1861 novel Great Expectations (Chapter 54), although it is unknown whether Hendrix had read these and was influenced by them.
 (Note: The phrase "purple haze" appears in literature, including in Charles Dickens' 1861 novel Great Expectations: "There was the red sun, on the low level of the shore, in a purple haze, fast deepening into black" (Chapter 54).)
 An early handwritten draft of the song by Hendrix, titled "Purple Haze – Jesus Saves", uses dream-like imagery where the sense of direction and time is distorted.
 In an interview on January 28, 1967, before the song was completed, Hendrix was asked how he wrote songs; he responded, "I dream a lot and I put my dreams down as songs.
 I wrote one called 'First Look Around the Corner' and another called 'The Purple Haze,' which was about a dream I had that I was walking under the sea."
 (Note: The Hendrix song "Are You Experienced?", recorded in April 1967 and included as the title track for the Experience's debut album, includes a reference to walking under the sea: "We'll hold hands and then we'll watch the sunrise, from the bottom of the sea".)
 He later expressed frustration that he was unable to more fully develop his ideas for the song: